Grenade launcher: Automatic

 An automatic grenade launcher or grenade machine gun is a crew-served support weapon which fires explosive rounds in quick succession from an ammunition belt or large-capacity magazine.
 As most are heavy weapons, they are normally attached to a tripod or vehicle mounting, and as well as being used to provide heavy suppressing fire in the manner of a heavy machine gun, also have sufficient firepower to destroy vehicles and buildings.
 Examples include the Mk 19, AGS-17, and the HK GMG.

 Automatic grenade launchers generally use a higher-velocity round than infantry weapons; NATO launchers use a 40×53mm grenade round rather than the 40×46mm round used by infantry.
 There are exceptions to this rule: the crank-operated Mk 18 Mod 0 grenade launcher, a unique example of an AGL which was not fully automatic, and the Mk 20 Mod 0 grenade launcher both used the 40×46mm round, and the Chinese Type 87 grenade launcher, a device intended to be employed like a general-purpose machine gun, uses the same 35×32mm low-velocity grenade round as the QLG91B underbarrel launcher for the QBZ-95 assault rifle.

 Fixed arrays

 Some armored fighting vehicles also mount fixed arrays of short range, single-shot grenade launchers as a means of defense.
 These devices usually fire smoke grenades to conceal the vehicle behind a smoke screen, though can also be loaded with chaff, flares, or anti-personnel grenades to repel infantry attacks.
-Vehicle-mounted smoke grenade launchers are also known as smoke dischargers.
+Vehicle-mounted smoke grenade launchers are also known as smoke (grenade) dischargers.
+Some World War II examples of these devises are the German Nebelkerzenabwurfvorrichtung, Nebelwurfgerät, Minenabwurfvorrichtung and Nahverteidigungswaffe.